-Whether you make them as donuts or as muffins, I hope you all really enjoy them.
+Whether you make them as donuts or as muffins, I hope you all really love these vegan baked oil-free donuts.
 Please come back and leave me feedback, it really makes my day to have you all leave your feedback here on the blog!
 Enjoy!

 Vegan Baked Chocolate Chip Donuts

-1/4 cup + 2 tablespoons (74g) dairy-free semi-sweet chocolate chips (I used Enjoy Life)
+- 1/4 cup + 2 tablespoons (75g) Enjoy Life semi-sweet dairy-free chocolate chips

 Chocolate Drizzle (This makes enough just to drizzle the donuts.
 If you want to fully coat the tops of the donuts, then double the chocolate and yogurt.)

 Preheat the oven to 350 degrees F and lightly spray a regular size 6 donut nonstick pan with nonstick spray.
 It makes 8 donuts, so you will only be making 6 at first, so don't use all of the batter for the 6.
-I use THIS PAN for my donuts.
 If making as muffins, line a muffin pan with 8 liners.
 I recommend the Reynolds "Staybrite" foil liners because they never stick.

 - To a large bowl, add the spelt flour, potato starch, baking soda and salt and whisk very well to ensure no lumps.